ohmage/ohmage-probe-library/README.md

 Expose Probe Information to ohmage
 ----------------------------------

+**This is not required but it can be useful for the user to have control over their probe data**.
 Probes can also give information to ohmage so users can easily access and configure any probes installed on the system.
 A meta-data tag should be added to the manifest of the probe under the application tag.
 It will probably look like this:

     <meta-data
         android:name="org.ohmage.probemanager"